omkarcloud/google-maps-scraper/README.md

 ### ❓ Which country should I choose to find customers?

-Your own country, because you are more comfortable talking to customers in your own country.
+Your own country, because you are more comfortable talking to them.

 Once your product is perfected, and is creating good value for your customers, you can start focusing on US customers.